materialsproject/fireworks/docs/installation.rst

 -------------------------
 To prepare for installation, you should:

+1. Install `python 2.7 <http://www.python.org>`_ (preferably Python 2.7.3), if not already packaged with your system.
-1. Install `git <http://git-scm.com>`_, if not already packaged with your system.
+2. Install `git <http://git-scm.com>`_, if not already packaged with your system.
 This will allow you to download the latest source code.
-2. Install `pip <http://www.pip-installer.org/en/latest/installing.html>`_, if not already packaged with your system.
+3. Install `pip <http://www.pip-installer.org/en/latest/installing.html>`_, if not already packaged with your system.
 This will allow you to download required dependencies.

+.. tip:: if you have easy_install configured, e.g. through `setuptools <http://pypi.python.org/pypi/setuptools>`_, you should be able to install pip using the command 'easy_install pip'

 Download FireWorks and dependencies
 -----------------------------------